-Even though the credit quality of the portfolio is investment grade, the default risk is higher with corporate bonds than with government paper.
-Changes in interest rates have an effect on the value of the portfolio.
-This requires corresponding risk tolerance and capacity.
+Default risk is higher for corporate bonds than government bonds despite the credit quality of the portfolio being investment grade.
+Changes in interest rates affect the value of the portfolio which requires corresponding risk tolerance and capacity.
 All investments are subject to market fluctuations.
-Every fund has specific risks, which may increase considerably in unusual market conditions.
-The fund can use derivatives, which may result in additional risks (particularly counterparty risk).
+The strategy can invest in less liquid assets that may be difficult to sell in distressed markets.
+Every portfolio has specific risks, which may increase considerably in unusual market conditions and use derivatives, which may result in additional risks (particularly counterparty risk).